 Confidence: With clear, real-time quotes, Quashed helps you compare policies quickly and with confidence, ensuring you’re getting the right cover for your needs.

 The amount of cover depends on your financial obligations.
 For young adults, covering debts like student loans may suffice.
 For families, consider income replacement, childcare costs, and mortgage coverage.
-In retirement, focus on final expenses and legacy planning.
+In retirement, focus on final expenses and legacy planning with life insurance tailored to your needs in New Zealand.

 Yes!
 Many policies offer flexibility to adjust coverage as your life circumstances change, such as buying a home, having children, or nearing retirement.

 Most insurers offer a grace period for missed payments.
-If you miss multiple payments, your policy might lapse.
+If you miss multiple payments, your policy may be cancelled.
 Always communicate with your insurer to explore payment options or reinstatement.

 Premiums are based on risk factors like age and health.
 Younger, healthier individuals pose lower risks to insurers, resulting in lower premiums.